worktheclock/replit.github.io/repls/secret-keys.md

 ## Reading env Files

 Your Repl will automatically load the contents of your `.env` file into your environment so that they can be read.
-Here are the ways you can access them in Python, JavaScript, and Ruby, given an the following `.env` file:
+Here are the ways you can access them in Python, JavaScript, and Ruby, given the following `.env` file:

 ```
 # super secret token